mohnish7/Spotify-song-recommender/README.md

 Work in progress - need to figure out a way to add predicted 'liked' songs back to your playlist

 Come back on 1/10/2019!

+Note:
+You need to register yourself with Spotify's API to get your own client ID, client secret and set a redirect uri for yourself.
+Go to https://developer.spotify.com/dashboard/applications/ for more info